SoulScrib/SoulScrib.github.io/README.md

 # SoulScrib.github.io
-This is a test repository for use seeing how it works.
+This is a test to see how it works.